 Huntington University is a not-for-profit exempt organization as described in Section 501 (c) (3) of the Internal Revenue Code.
-In compliance with the Civil Rights Act of 1964 and Title IX of the Educational Amendments of 1972, Huntington University does not discriminate on the basis of race, color, national origin or sex in its policies, practices or procedures.
+In compliance with the Civil Rights Act of 1964 and Title IX of the Educational Amendments of 1972, Huntington University does not discriminate on the basis of race, color, national origin, sex, age disability, and reprisal or retaliation for prior civil rights activity in the administration of its educational policies, admission policies, scholarship and loan programs, and athletic or other University administered programs.
 It maintains a policy of nondiscrimination on the basis of disability in its educational programs, admissions procedures and its employment practices, in compliance with Section 504 of the Rehabilitation Act and the ADA Amendments Act of 2008.
 It is committed to providing the optimum employee safety and health in keeping with sound business practice and the requirements of the 1970 Occupational Safety and Health Act.
 The student’s right of privacy in regard to disclosure of personal data is assured in conformity with existing legislative requirements.
 Huntington University complies with all relevant federal and state nondiscrimination laws and is an equal opportunity institution.
 Inquiries should be directed to the Office of the President of Huntington University.